 But as we get older and become adults, there are no excuses for not knowing how to tie our dress shoes correctly.
 Unless all you ever wear are sneakers, of course.
-To answer the fundamental question, dress shoes DO need to be tied, and there is no excuse for wearing untied dress shoes for any occasion.
+To answer the fundamental question, dress shoes DO need to be tied, and there’s no excuse for wearing them untied for any occasion.

 Where Shoelaces Came From

 Before we get started on the ins and outs of tying your dress shoes, you may be interested to know a little bit about where this idea of tying shoes came from.
 As far back as about 3,500 B.C, people have been using different materials such as hemp, rawhide, and other similar kinds of materials to tie shoes.
 There were many situations even back then in which laces were needed to help keep different types of shoes on the feet of their owners.

 The kind of shoelaces used was different depending on the sort of shoe they were being used with.
 Not all shoelaces work well on all types of shoes.
 It could also often depend on the region the people lived in.
 Naturally, not all styles of footwear will work in all environments.
 Just like today, using the wrong type of shoelace on a particular kind of shoe would have been considered inappropriate.

 Today, there’s an even wider variety of shoe styles and unique laces out there.
 It’s important to not only know what types of laces go with each shoe but also how to tie those laces.
 Naturally, you don’t want to go about tying a pair of Oxfords in the same way that you’d tie a pair of Vans skater-style shoes.
 That would be a way to get some curious looks for sure!